colejarczyk/doc/api/customer_campaign.rst

 .. note::

     The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an example value.
-    Your value can be different.
+    Your value may be different.
 Read more about Authorization :doc:`here </api/authorization>`.

 .. warning::

-    Calling this endpoint is meaningful only when you call it with authorization token that belongs to the logged in customer.
+    Calling this endpoint is meaningful only when you call it with an authorization token that belongs to the logged-in customer.
-    Otherwise it will return ``403 Forbidden`` error response.
+    Otherwise, it will return a ``403 Forbidden`` error response.

 Example Response
 ^^^^^^^^^^^^^^^^